Is my host fast yet?

 Diagram showing TTFB as the network events from the prompt for unload to the response start

-As you can see in the Navigation Timing Level 2 draft spec screenshot above, the metric is equivalent to performance.getEntriesByType('navigation')[0].responseStart.
+As you can see in the Navigation Timing Level 2 draft spec screenshot above, the metric is equivalent to performance.getEntriesByType('navigation')[0].responseStart (or firstInterimResponseStart for those servers using 103 Early Hints).

 How do you determine: Fast, Average, Slow?